-The encryption keys can be tied (strapped), on a one-per-channel basis, through Customer Programming Software.
+ConventionalThe encryption keys can be tiedMultikey(strapped), on a one-per-channel basis, through Customer Programming Software.
 In addition, you can have operator-selectable keys, operator-selectable keysets, and operator-selectable key erasure.
 If talkgroups are enabled in conventional, then the encryption keys are strapped to the talkgroups.

-Trunked Multikey

-If you use your radio for both conventional and trunked applications, you have to strap your encryption keys for trunking on a per-talkgroup or announcementgroup basis.
-In addition, you may strap a different key to other features, such as dynamic regrouping, failsoft, or emergency talkgroup.
-You can have operatorselectable key erasure.
+Trunked Multikey If the radio is used for both conventional and trunked applications, strap the encryption keys for trunking on a per-talkgroup or announcement-group basis.
+In addition, a different key can be strapped to other features, such as dynamic regrouping, failsoft, or emergency talkgroup.
+You can have operator-selectable key erasure.